Sadako Sasaki: Origami cranes

 In August 1955, she was moved into a room with a girl named Kiyo, a junior high school student who was two years older than her.
 Shortly after, cranes were brought to her room from a local high school club.
-Sasaki's friend, Chizuko Hamamoto, told her the legend of the cranes and she set herself a goal of folding 1,000 of them, which was believed to grant the folder a wish.
+Sasaki's father told her the legend of the cranes and she set herself a goal of folding 1,000 of them, which was believed to grant the folder a wish.
 Although she had plenty of free time during her days in the hospital, Sasaki lacked paper, so she used medicine wrappings and whatever else she could scrounge; including going to other patients' rooms to ask for the paper from their get-well presents.
-Chizuko also brought paper from school for Sasaki to use.
+Her friend Chizuko also brought paper from school for Sasaki to use.

 A popular version of the story is that Sasaki fell short of her goal of folding 1,000 cranes, having folded only 644 before her death and that her friends completed the 1,000 and buried them all with her.
 (This comes from the novelized version of her life Sadako and the Thousand Paper Cranes.)
 However, an exhibit that appeared in the Hiroshima Peace Memorial Museum stated that by the end of August 1955, Sasaki had achieved her goal and continued to fold 300 more cranes.
 Sasaki's older brother, Masahiro Sasaki, says in his book The Complete Story of Sadako Sasaki that she exceeded her goal.

 Death

 Sadako Sasaki in her casket, her body almost completely covered by flowers.

 During her time in the hospital, her condition progressively worsened.
 Around mid-October 1955, her left leg became swollen and turned purple.
-After her family urged her to eat something, Sasaki requested tea on rice and remarked, "it's tasty".
+After her family urged her to eat something, Sasaki requested tea on rice and remarked, "it's good".
 She then thanked her family, those being her last words.
 With her family and friends around her, Sasaki died on the morning of October 25, 1955, at the age of 12.

 After her death, Sasaki's body was examined by the Atomic Bomb Casualty Commission (ABCC) for research on the effects of the atomic bomb on the human body before she was cremated.